willdurand/willdurand.github.io/_posts/2013-06-03-object-calisthenics.markdown

 <small class="source">Source: [https://github.com/TheLadders/object-calisthenics#rule-8-no-classes-with-more-than-two-instance-variables](https://github.com/TheLadders/object-calisthenics#rule-8-no-classes-with-more-than-two-instance-variables).</small>

-The main question was _Why two attributes?_ My answer was _Why not?_ Not the cest explanation but, in my opinion, the main idea is to distinguish **two kinds of classes**, those that **maintain the state of a single instance variable**, and those that **coordinate two separate variables**. **Two** is an arbitrary choice that forces you to decouple your classes a lot.
+The main question was _Why two attributes?_ My answer was _Why not?_ Not the best explanation but, in my opinion, the main idea is to distinguish **two kinds of classes**, those that **maintain the state of a single instance variable**, and those that **coordinate two separate variables**. **Two** is an arbitrary choice that forces you to decouple your classes a lot.